 This ain’t your grandma’s sewing basket. wahoo!!
 The new handle was attached with eye hooks, a piece of cut wire hanger, and my vintage wooden spools.
 I replaced the leather straps with remnants from my leather bench and painted the tacks black.
 Of course, I added some vintage typography because I LOVE typography.
 The basket lid reminded me of the end of a thread spool, so why not? woot!

 Originally, those hearts on top are supposed to be pin cushions, but whoever made it didn’t add near enough cushion to make them functional.
-Since I’m all about function over form, I add in a few design upgrade to make it for my own liking.
+Since I’m all about function over form, I add in a few design upgrades to make it for my own liking.

 I’ve added a built-in pin cushion with steel wool filling to sharpen the pins, storage for some essentials, and we’re good to go.
 However, you could change it up to suit your needs too.
 Those are some of my staples.